clear-route/.github/profile/README.md

 - 🔍 Quality engineering practices
 - 💻 Developer experience optimization

-QCEs are uniquely positioned to tackle the complex challenges of modern software delivery, bringing a holistic perspective to technical excellence and developer productivity.
+QCEs are uniquely positioned to tackle the complex challenges presented by modern software delivery, bringing a holistic and cross domain perspective to technical excellence and developer productivity.

 ## What We Do